About the Farm Table Dinners

-- October, November and the our special December Holiday dinners: Reservations open at 7:00 a.m., Sat, September 9
+- October, November and our special December Holiday dinners: Reservations open at 7:00 a.m., Sat, September 8, 2018

-Reservation requests are made by completing and submitting a Reservation Request form.
+Reservation requests are made by completing and submitting a Reservation Request form (which will be available when reservations open on March 3, 2018).
 Once you have a confirmed reservation, you will be sent a PayPal invoice for full payment and must pay within one week to hold your seats.
 Full refunds are offered for reservations cancelled at least 72 hours prior to the dinner.

 Make sure you are on our email list by using the Subscribe option on our Contact Us page or watch our Facebook page for information on the new season.
 We’ll send periodic updates on the upcoming season throughout the winter.